seemslegit42/aevonos/src/docs/Kif-Kroker.md

 - **Invocation**: The Kif Kroker can be launched from the Canvas or summoned via a BEEP command, e.g., "Ask Kif to check the vibe in channel C012AB3CD."
 - **Agentic Control**: BEEP uses the `analyzeTeamComms` tool to pass the channel ID to the agent.
-- **Billing**: Each communication analysis involves an external tool call and an LLM call, and is therefore debited by Obelisk Pay.
+- **Billing**: Each communication analysis involves an external API call and an LLM call, and is therefore debited by Obelisk Pay.
 - **The Armory**: As a valuable tool for managers and team leads, The Kif Kroker is listed in The Armory as a one-time purchase.